-A month ago I started a group Mastermind and already I’ve made more progress in my business than in the previous year.
+A month ago I finished a three month group Mastermind and made more progress in my business than in the previous year.

 Two years ago I invested in a relationship coach and completely changed all of my beliefs surrounding relationships.
-Now I’m in a loving and supportive relationship that’s beyond my wildest dreams.
+Now I have the best friendships imaginable and clear understanding of what I want in a romantic relationship.

 Five years old I completely broke down crying when my peer mentoring group made me realise I wasn’t failing at my first full-time professional role.
 That I was being impossibly hard on myself and needed to give myself a break.